RoyZiO/phase-1-wk1-code-challenge/README.md

-# PHASE ONE: wEEK 1 CODE CHALLENGE
+# PHASE ONE: WEEK 1 CODE CHALLENGE

 # Week One Code Challenge